 In the middle of garden and greensward stood the elegant buildings accommodating those grievously ill.
 And they were indeed fair, made of light stone and boasting lofty arches and gently sloping roofs, the detail carven into the masonry beautiful in its graceful simplicity.

-Currently a good number of the high-roofed, airy rooms were unoccupied, and an easy silence filled those empty places, fanning out beyond them to shift into the quiet voices of healers and patients.
+Currently, a good number of the high-roofed, airy rooms were unoccupied, and an easy silence filled those empty places, fanning out beyond them to shift into the quiet voices of healers and patients.
 The patter of small feet running along a corridor resounded through the calmness, fading as the owner entered a well-lit chamber.

 Overlooking the gardens was a tall, arched window, wide enough and unglazed but fitted with hinged shutters opening inwards.
 A woman sat there, clothed in a gown of embroidered midnight-blue, gazing outside at the flourishing display of spring as sunlight and cool air flooded in to lessen the coldness of stone.
-She relished the clear draft, yet the intake of a deep breath constricted her chest, inducing a violent cough.
+She relished the clear draft, but the intake of a deep breath constricted her chest, bringing about a violent cough.
 The fit was mercifully brief; it wore out quickly, and the stinging ache that came with it soon subsided.
 Regaining her ease, the woman pressed the linen handkerchief to her lips one last time and set it on her lap just as a blur of colour rushed into the chamber.

 With a swish of ochre and white fabric, the young girl had settled herself on the floor at her feet.
 Arranging the skirts of her dress about her folded legs, she looked up at the adult.